openvinotoolkit/openvino/docs/MO_DG/prepare_model/Config_Model_Optimizer.md

-# Configuring the Model Optimizer {#openvino_docs_MO_DG_prepare_model_Config_Model_Optimizer}
+# Installing Model Optimizer Pre-Requisites {#openvino_docs_MO_DG_prepare_model_Config_Model_Optimizer}

-You must configure the Model Optimizer for the framework that was used to train the model.
-This section tells you how to configure the Model Optimizer either through scripts or by using a manual process.
+Before running the Model Optimizer, you must install the Model Optimizer pre-requisites for the framework that was used to train the model.
+This section tells you how to install the pre-requisites either through scripts or by using a manual process.

 ## Using Configuration Scripts